japila-books/apache-spark-internals/docs/configuration-properties.md

 * ShuffleExternalSorter is created

-* Spillable is requested to xref:shuffle:Spillable.adoc#maybeSpill[maybeSpill]
+* Spillable is requested to shuffle:Spillable.md#maybeSpill[maybeSpill]

 == [[spark.shuffle.manager]] spark.shuffle.manager

-Specifies the fully-qualified class name or the <<spark.shuffle.manager-aliases, alias>> of the xref:shuffle:ShuffleManager.adoc[ShuffleManager] in a Spark application
+Specifies the fully-qualified class name or the <<spark.shuffle.manager-aliases, alias>> of the shuffle:ShuffleManager.md[ShuffleManager] in a Spark application

 Default: `sort`